Skip to main content

 Mesopotamia

 The Babylonian flood myth dates back to a Sumerian original.
 It features Ziusudra, the Sumerian prototype of the biblical Noah.
 He appears as a pious and god-fearing king, guided in all his deeds by instructions received from the gods through dreams and divinations.
 Ziusudra is commanded to build a giant boat and thus escape destruction.
 The flood raged for seven days and seven nights.
 On the eighth day, the sun god Utu reappeared, shedding his precious light over the earth.
-Ziusudra prostrated himself before him and sacrificed an ox and a sheep to him (1981KramerS:149-152).
+Ziusudra was prostrated himself before him and sacrificed an ox and a sheep to him (1981KramerS:149–152).

 17 And as regards myself, behold, I will bring a flood of waters upon the earth, to destroy all flesh, wherein is the breath of life, from under the heavens ; every thing that is on the earth shall perish.

-Cosmological Correspondence.
+Cosmological Correspondence

 The sky is described as a solid surface or a firmament with «gates», separating the world of the living from celestial waters or divine entities.